simmone/racket-simple-xml/README.md

-# simple-xml: read xml to hash, write xml from lists.
+# Simple-Xml: read xml to hash, write xml from lists.

 Racket build-in xml decoding function is: xml->xexpr.
 But decoded result is a hierrachical list, not covenient use.